o7-Fire/MachineLearningJava/README.md

-a simple machine learning ?
+a simple machine learning ?\
+neat